 What it means to fund an IRA

 Funding an IRA is about taking care of yourself beyond what an employer might contribute.
-For 2020, IRA contribution limits are set at $124,000 for single tax filers or $196,000 for filers who are married filing jointly.
+Check the IRS website for annual IRA contribution limits.

 Review your finances to determine what contribution levels will work for you.
 The earlier you commit to contributing to an IRA, the longer you have to grow your savings.
 There could be a nice reward at the end if you can live with a little less now.